 Why you’ll love it

-Tasmania’s restaurant and café culture takes on its own personality on the east coast.
+Dining out on the East Coast of Tasmania takes on its own personality.
 From exclusive dining at high-end restaurants to freshly cooked fish and chips served piping hot from a seaside fish punt, and treat-laden afternoon tea in cosy cafes, you’ll find a dining experience that is perfect for you.
 One of the great joys of wandering is discovering that little gem of a restaurant or cafe along the way, but here are few suggestions to get you started.

 One of the great joys of wandering is discovering that little gem of a restaurant along the way